datafolklabs/cement/doc/source/index.rst

 Cement Framework
 ================

-.. warning:: This documentation is for the development version of Cement 2.11.x.
-For production please use, and reference the current stable version of `Cement 2.8.x <http://builtoncement.com/2.10/>`_ until this version is officially released as stable/2.12.x.
+.. warning:: Portland is a complete fork of Cement 2, and will eventually become Cement 3.
+It is guaranteed to be broken!
+Please use Cement 2 in production until stable/3.0.0 is released.

 Cement is an advanced CLI Application Framework for Python.
 Its goal is to introduce a standard, and feature-full platform for both simple and complex